Afgespeeld

 Background reading:

-President Trump’s blueprint for bending the media to his will has Nixon written all over it.For more information on today’s episode, visit nytimes.com/thedaily.
+Video: Mr. Trump loves tariffs.
+Do all Americans?Here’s what six voters think of the administration’s latest actions.For more information on today’s episode, visit nytimes.com/thedaily.
 Transcripts of each episode will be made available by the next workday.

-Photo: Tierney L. Cross for The New York Times
+Photo: Haiyun Jiang for The New York Times

 Unlock full access to New York Times podcasts and explore everything from politics to pop culture.
 Subscribe today at nytimes.com/podcasts or on Apple Podcasts and Spotify.